kontainapp/km/docs/image-targets.md

 * have all docker image based functionality in makefiles so they can be invoked and used locally and in CI
 * avoid make/CI code drift
-* Support fast build of payloads,as well as neccessary libs (e.g. libstdc++)
+* Support fast build of payloads,as well as necessary libs (e.g. libstdc++)

 ## Targets for local build and test of KM and runtime

-We support local `make` for build in local source tree using host environment (assumes prerequistes installed), and `make withdocker` for build in local tree using docker image.
+We support local `make` for build in local source tree using host environment (assumes pre-requisites installed), and `make withdocker` for build in local tree using docker image.
 `make test` and `make withdocker TARGET=test` do testing of the local built executables, the former in the host environment, and the latter using the same docker image with build environment

 Docker images for build environment need to be built or pulled with `buildenv-image` or `pull-buildenv-image` target.

 * Note that **a set of pre-requisites need to be installed on the host in order for local `make` to work**.
-  * `tests/buildenv-fedora.dockerfile` has a list of dnf packages to install; another prereq is kontain libstdc++
+  * `tests/buildenv-fedora.dockerfile` has a list of dnf packages to install; another pre-requisites is kontain libstdc++
   * a simple way to get all in is to run `make -C tests buildenv-local-fedora` AFTER pulling ot building buildenv image

 ### Docker image for build environment

 Dockerized build is using `buildenv-component-platform` images (i.e.`buildenv-km-fedora` or `buildenv-node-fedora`) which need to be either built once, or pulled into local docker cache once.
-Also, the same image is used when prereqs are being installed locally with `make -C tests buildenv-local-fedora`.
+Also, the same image is used when pre-requisites are being installed locally with `make -C tests buildenv-local-fedora`.

-* `make buildenv-image` - creates buildenv image (whole 9 yard  - includes libstdc++ build).**This is a long process as it installs many packages, clones gcc and builts libstdc++**
+* `make buildenv-image` - creates buildenv image (whole 9 yard  - includes libstdc++ build).**This is a long process as it installs many packages, clones gcc and builds libstdc++**
 * `make pull-buildenv-image` - pulls the image from (Azure) container registry and re-tags it for local use.
 We do this to avoid image name dependency on the specific registry it is pulled from.
   * Before pull from Azure, you need to install *az command line* (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest) and run `make -C cloud/azure login`
 * `make push-buildenv-image` - rare op, updates buildenv image